Looking for fundraising ideas? Have a great idea, but aren’t sure how to promote it? Never fear, we’ve got you covered.

 5. Thank your contributors!

-- Post a shout out to donors who have made a contribution on social media.
+- Post a shout-out to donors who have made a contribution on social media.
 This makes them feel appreciated for making an impact and reminds others to do the same.

-6. Submit check and cash donations (See below for some useful tools!)
+6. Submit cheque and cash donations

 - Donations submitted without a full name and address are considered “anonymous” and the donor will not receive a receipt.
-(For example: If you’ve collected cash donations, we’ll need donor names on the tracking form in order to mail a receipt.)

 - Please send donations and the form to: